Aru va`en: A Keeping of the Troth

 Teeth found us.

-Then the fallen came among them.
+Then the fallen came among the assailants.

-Not apart from the host.
+Not apart from the assault.

 Within it.

-They came wearing voices we loved.
+They wore voices we loved.

 A brother’s laugh, almost right.